BIGJRA/BIGJRA.github.io/reborn.md

     - Feint Attack
     - Fire Punch

 I often find that it is raining when I start this fight, hence Drought Torkoal may cause it to be a Rainbow Field battle for eight turns.
-This makes Nature Power turn into boosted Aurora Beam, interestingly giving Ice-type coverage to a Fire-type Sun team.
+This makes Nature Power turn into boosted Aurora Beam, interestingly giving Ice type coverage to a Fire type Sun team.
 Anyways, his team is fairly strong for this point under sun, so you're gonna have to be careful of letting his Houndoom and Magmortar destroy you with powered-up Fire moves.
 The Rainbow field will also increase chances to burn, so your physical attackers may become crippled.
 One strategy you can use is changing the weather to something else, Rain will dampen his attacks and the other two will cancel the Rainbow Field.
 If you can knock out Torkoal he has no way to set up Sun, so you can use the Protect and Substitute TMs we now have to stall out the sun if you need to.
 Weaken his weather and field advantage and you can win.

 Head into the gym and go upstairs.
 Talk to the group here, then head outside and attempt to enter the orphanage in the center of town.
 A girl will leave.
 Head in.
 Inside, you'll have to defeat an Orderly.